jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-1.md

 linkftext=  "Chapter 2"
 +++

-Two principles induce men to enter into a civil society=
+Two principles induce men to enter into a civil society:
 - Principle of authority
 - Principle of utility